- Credit needed:

 |Select Executive||20,000 TQPs|

-How does the Amtrak Guest Rewards® World MasterCard® compare to other credit cards?
+Alternatives to the Amtrak Guest Rewards® World MasterCard®

 Amtrak Guest Rewards® World MasterCard® vs. Chase Sapphire Preferred® Card

 The Chase Sapphire Preferred® Card, one of the best travel rewards credit cards, has historically been a good choice for all types of travelers.
-You’ll earn 5X points on travel purchased through Chase Ultimate Rewards®, 3X points on dining and 2X points on all other travel purchases.
+You’ll earn 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining and 2x on all other travel purchases.

 Thanks to its flexible redemption options, you can redeem your Ultimate Rewards points to book various types of travel — and receive a 25% point redemption bonus.
-While booking Amtrak tickets isn't one of the options, you can book airline tickets, hotels, rental cars, activities and more.
-At $95 per year, this card is best for those looking for flexibility with their travel rewards.
+While booking Amtrak tickets isn't one of the options, you can still book airline tickets, hotels, rental cars, activities and more.
+With an annual fee of $95, this card is best for those looking for flexibility with their travel rewards.

 Amtrak Guest Rewards® World MasterCard® vs. Capital One Venture Rewards Credit Card